Skip to Content

 Freezing chopped up veggies and storing them in the right portions can make it easy to cook later on.

-Fruits like peaches, bananas, and pineapple freeze better if you chop them up first (after you peel them, of course). for example freeze really well, but it’s much easier to peel, and chop them first.
+Fruits like peaches, bananas, and pineapple freeze better if you chop them up first (after you peel them, of course).

-But there are some vegetables that you can freeze without blanching: tomatoes, winter squash and tomatoes are in this category.
+But there are some vegetables that you can freeze without blanching: tomatoes, winter squash, and tomatoes are in this category.

-What to freeze pureed
+What to Freeze Pureed

 Apples and pears freeze well only after you puree and cook them first.

-Strawberries, tomatoes, butternut squash, yams, broccoli and cauliflower are good candidates for freezing in pureed form.
+Strawberries, tomatoes, butternut squash, yams, broccoli, and cauliflower are good candidates for freezing in pureed form.

-Freeze ready made meals
+Freeze Ready-Made meals

 Take some time to make your favorite meals and freeze them for later use.
 I do this a LOT!!!
-Making twice to three times the amount of a dish won’t take double the time, but will save you during the holidays or any other busy times that are sure to come unexpected.
+Making twice to three times the amount of a dish won’t take double the time, but will save you during the holidays or any other busy times that are sure to come unexpectedly.

 You can freeze soups and stews this way: eat some now, and freeze the rest for a rainy day.

-How to freeze herbs
+How to Freeze Herbs

-As you cook throughout the year, just pop a cube into your dishes and enjoy summer flavors all over again 😉
+As you cook throughout the year, just pop a cube into your dishes and enjoy summer flavors all over again.

 Backyard Vegetable Garden Ideas